Consular Processing Lawyer

 - Your employer

-- Your attorney or accredited representative
+- Your consular processing lawyer or accredited representative

 You’re Admitted Into the U.S. as a Lawful Permanent Resident